-- interfaces between the ac distribution terminal blocks and the LVPS and power supply modules. - distributes LVPS voltage to the RF drive (exciter) stage and the control/monitor stage. - distributes PA voltage to the RF power stage and the control/monitor stage. - controls, with the controller module, the LVPS output voltage. - provides RS485 serial communication between the module control/interface PWB and the RF power module power supplies. - provides status and alarm outputs from the LVPS and power supply modules, consisting of Module Present, Power Fail Warning, Rectifier Fault and Overtemp Warning (provided to the module control/interface PWB over a serial bus).
+- interfaces between the ac input on terminal block TB1 and the LVPS and power supply modules. - distributes LVPS voltage to the RF drive (exciter) stage and the control/monitor stage. - distributes PA voltage to the RF power stage and the control/monitor stage. - controls, with the controller module, the LVPS output voltage. - provides RS485 serial communication between the module control/interface PWB and the RF power module power supplies. - allows configuration of the LVPS modules if the UPS option is installed. - provides status and alarm outputs from the LVPS and power supply modules, consisting of Module Present, Power Fail Warning, Rectifier Fault and Overtemp Warning (provided to the module control/interface PWB over a serial bus).